Doratiotto67/blue-ai-mcp-system/docs/how-agents-work.md

 ---

-## 📖 Conclusão
+## 📖 Conclusion

-O Sistema Multi-Agente Blue AI representa uma abordagem moderna e escalável para desenvolvimento de software, combinando:
+The Blue AI Multi-Agent System represents a modern and scalable approach to software development, combining:

-- **Especialização**: Cada agente foca em sua área de expertise
+- **Specialization**: Each agent focuses on its area of expertise
-- **Orquestração**: Coordenação inteligente via Orchestrator
+- **Orchestration**: Intelligent coordination via the Orchestrator
-- **Padronização**: Protocolo MCP para comunicação consistente
+- **Standardization**: MCP protocol for consistent communication
-- **Observabilidade**: Monitoramento completo e métricas detalhadas
+- **Observability**: Complete monitoring and detailed metrics
-- **Recuperação**: Robustez com retries e fallbacks
+- **Recovery**: Robustness with retries and fallbacks

-Esta arquitetura permite transformar requisitos de negócio em código production-ready de forma automatizada, auditável e escalável.
+This architecture allows for the automated, auditable, and scalable transformation of business requirements into production-ready code.